What Is First Wort Hopping? – German Brewing Techniques

 Rather than wait until your wort is boiling, you add an amount of your hops just beforehand, then proceed as normal.

-It doesn’t exactly remap the brewing landscape or anything, but, depending on who you ask, it can have some pretty epic results.
+It doesn’t exactly remap the brewing landscape, but, depending on who you ask, it can have some pretty epic results.

 The primary goal of FWH is to create a refined bitterness, a smoother taste with fewer teeth, if you will.